 Before its untimely demise, Pompeii was a thriving Roman city.
 Before being aligned with the Romans, the city had also been conquered by the Greeks, Etruscans, and Samnites.

 Under the care of Rome, Pompeii played an essential role in trade and commerce.
-It was close to the Mediterranean basin area and also near strategic roads built by the Romans.
+It was close to the Mediterranean basin area and strategic roads built by the Romans.
 The Pompeii area had a lot of fertile farmland.

 The discovery of Pompeii showed us the day-to-day life of what was once an ancient Roman City in Campania, Italy.
 Here are a few facts about Pompeii:

 - City Aligned With Rome – Pompeii was aligned with Rome and colonized by Rome in 80 BC.
 It was located near the coast of the Bay of Naples, once a thriving Roman City.

 - Also, Under Greek And Etruscan Influence – Pompeii came under Greek and Etruscan influence before it was aligned with the Roman Empire.

 - Damaged By Earthquake – Pompeii was damaged by an earthquake; a significant earthquake struck Pompeii in 63 BC, just a few years before the volcano completely buried the city in 79 BC.
 The earthquake tremors continued, and historians feel that the earthquake tremors must have become a way of life.
 Many people lived through the earthquakes only to be buried by volcanic ash.